-The ACA will allow house markers to be painted on the curb with white letters on black background.
+The ACA will allow house markers to be painted on the curb with white letters on black background or black letters on white background.
 No logos of any kind will be permitted.

 Stained Concrete

 The ACA will not approve the application of stain, paint, or any other application on any concrete surfaces that are visible from the street.